 One night at dinner, the maitre d' came over and folded my daughter’s menu into an adorable origami bird.
 This delighted our daughter and kept her busy, which meant that we were able to enjoy a few extra minutes sipping our coffee and eating our dessert.
 How can you be creative with your customer service in your business?

-By remembering the small details and making conscious decisions to make customer service a priority, you can rock your business with increased sales, customers and positive testimonials.
+By remembering the small details and making conscious decisions to make customer service a priority, you can rock your business with increased sales, customers, positive testimonials, and word of mouth marketing!

 What tips do you have for good customer service?
 How have you found ways to add value and be creative?